avhz/RS/README.md

 # `RS` - Fast classes for R 🔥

-> Contributions are welcome!
-If you have a feature request, or find a
+> [!IMPORTANT]
+> `RS` is in early development, and not quite ready for production use.
-> bug, feel free to open an issue or PR ✅
+> You may encounter bugs or missing features.
+Feel free to open an issue or PR if you do!
+> Contributions are definitely welcome! ✅

 <!-- badges: start -->